ilanacabral/ilanacabral/README.md

  🔭 I’m currently working on GFT Brazil

- 🌱 I’m currently learning Spark with Scala
+ 🌱 I’m currently learning Spark with Scala, Airflow and Python

  📫 How to reach me: https://www.linkedin.com/in/ilanacabral/